rebin03/Ramanan-music-equalizer/README.md

 1. Step 1 - Create a user account and login
 2. Step 2 - Upload the audio file from local machine
-3. After the convertion, video will be available in your dashboard
+3.  step 3 - After the convertion, video will be available in your dashboard

 # Libraries used